-There are four switches on the System Sound.
+There are three switches on the System Sound (plus the power switch.
 To the right, near the power connector, is a switch labelled Power.
 It turns the device on.
 Up is on, down is off.

 Between the in 2 and osc potentiometers is a horizontal switch labelled osc fm.
 Set to the left, it does "nothing", and input 2 is sent to tilt eq 2, as described above.
 If you set it to its right position, input 2 is instead sent to the oscillators control input.
+In the middle, the signal is sent both ways.